 door panel flexes and rpms rise when using windows/now seems to roll up/down slower than before (still/new)

 keep in mind im only at 11,000 miles too!

 Honda and toyotas quality is going downhill very fast especially with the Civic, crv, rdx, mdx, camry, tundra, highlander, landcruiser, yaris, and rav4.
 The last year before the redesign of these vehicles the quality was great, now it seems like Honda and Toyota are either teaming up together or competing to see who can make the cheapest and ?!@#$% vehicle with cheaply made materials and taking shortcuts, changed a suppliers or something, these problems are unacceptable for a new vehicle.

 See all problems of the 2006 Honda Civic.

-The car involved was a 2004 Honda Civic.
-The VIN of the car is JHMES16574_.
 Driver quarter window breakage at freezing temperatures.
 Glass must be replaced; contacting Honda to request replacement as this appears to be a glass defect.
-This issue happened on 11/30/04.

 See all problems of the 2004 Honda Civic.